tamilarasu-arunachalam/Permalink-Generator/README.md

 # Permalink-Generator

-## Try this new Permalink Generator for your Blog url generation
+## Try this new Permalink Generator for your url generation